baillielab/citeswitcher/README.md

 If -p is specified, -o must be md.
 If both -p is specified an -o is not unset or md, this indicates that the user's expectation is different ==> so the script exits.

+## Hackmd automatic download

+hackmd.py - download hackmd files either by combining elements from a directory tree or a single file, then run fixcitations.py

 # Additional utilities

-The following additional scripts are included to provide some useful functions: hackmd.py - download hackmd files either by combining elements from a directory tree or a single file, then run fixcitations.py include.py - include files recursively according to a variety of syntaxes put_pmid_in_bibtex.py - search for PMIDs for every element in a .bib file.
+The following additional scripts are included to provide some useful functions: include.py - include files recursively according to a variety of syntaxes put_pmid_in_bibtex.py - search for PMIDs for every element in a .bib file.
 Designed to run as a cron job to keep your bib file up to date. abbreviation_finder.py - print abbreviations in a document (so that you can explain them)